jfioasd/jfioasd.github.io/time-management/matrix.md

 1. Why do you need to tell the difference between 'urgent' and 'important'?
 2. How to organize your tasks using a priority matrix?
-3. How does the priority matrix differ from a regular to-do list?